corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/node-database.md

 By default, a node will *not* attempt to execute database migration scripts at startup (even when a new version has been deployed), but will check the database “version” and halt if the database is not in sync with the node, to avoid data corruption.
-To bring the database to the correct state we provide a [Database Management Tool](#database-management-tool).
+To bring the database to the correct state we provide a [database management tool](#database-management-tool).
 This setup/procedure is recommended for production systems.

 Running the migration at startup automatically can only be configured by using the `initial registration` sub-command when running the node.
 The standard way of running the schema initialisation / migration scripts is to run the `run-migration-scripts` sub-command - see [Node command-line options]({{< relref "../node-commandline.md" >}}).
 R3 recommends enabling database schema auto-creation/upgrade for development or test purposes only.
-It is safe to run at startup if you have implemented the usual best practices for database management (e.g. running a backup before installing a new version).
+It is safe to run at startup if you have implemented the usual best practices for database management (for example, running a backup before installing a new version).